 The flower’s essential oil is extracted by steam distillation and is frequently used as a heart or middle note in many fragrances.

-What is the Ylang-Ylang Scent Like?
+What Does Ylang-Ylang Smell Like?

 Ylang-ylang is a heady, sweet, slightly exotic fragrance with a dry down that includes fruity and sometimes rubber notes.
 It’s perhaps most similar to jasmine which also has an intense and exotic scent.

-Because of the ylang-ylang scent, it’s frequently used in perfumery to enhance citrus notes and sweeten or soften wood notes.
 Ylang-ylang works especially well with bergamot, geranium, grapefruit, lemon, sandalwood, and vetiver.
 Because of this, it is a common heart note in many popular perfumes including the classic Chanel No. 5.

 Benefits of Ylang Ylang

-There’s still a need for more research but in aromatherapy, ylang-ylang is commonly used for stress-relief and mood-elevation.
-The ylang-ylang scent is said to promote relaxation and act as an aphrodisiac.
-Interestingly, it’s also used as a remedy for headlice.
+The ylang-ylang smell is said to promote relaxation and act as an aphrodisiac.
+Interestingly, it's also used as a remedy for headlice.